Krunoslav Draganović

-Krunoslav Stjepan Draganović (30 October 1903 – 5 July 1983) was a Bosnian Croat Roman Catholic priest associated with the ratlines which aided the escape of Ustaše war criminals from Europe after World War II while he was living and working at the College of St. Jerome in Rome.
+Krunoslav Stjepan Draganović (30 October 1903 – 5 July 1983) was a Bosnian Croat Catholic priest associated with the ratlines which aided the escape of Ustaše war criminals from Europe after World War II while he was living and working at the College of St. Jerome in Rome.
 He was an Ustaša and a functionary in the fascist puppet state called the Independent State of Croatia.

 Early life

 Draganović was born in the village of Matići near Orašje, in Bosnia and Herzegovina under Austro-Hungarian rule.
 He attended secondary school in Travnik and studied theology and philosophy in Sarajevo.
 Draganović was ordained a priest on 1 July 1928.

 From 1932 to 1935, he studied at the Pontifical Oriental Institute and Gregorian University in Rome.
 In 1937, his German language doctoral dissertation, titled Massenübertritte von Katholiken zur Orthodoxie im kroatischen Sprachgebiet zur Zeit der Türkenherrschaft (Mass conversions of Catholics to Orthodoxy in the Croatian-speaking area during the Turkish rule) was published.
 This later was used by the Ustaše as a justification for forced conversions to Catholicism.

 In 1935, he returned to Bosnia, initially as secretary to Archbishop Ivan Šarić.